opencybersecurityalliance/documentation/Architecture Documents/terminology.md

 This is a start to a terminology document that can support our architectural diagrams.
 The approach being taken is to stick to a taxonomic structure where possible, so that terms build upon other terms in a clear way.
 We've started off with the SCAPv2 prototype entities as expressed in our C4 diagrams.

 ## Terms
 **Accessor:** A Posture Assessment Manager component that informs consumers of endpoint postures.
+It is the point of entry into the Poster Assessment Manager, providing an interface to external components.

 **Aggregator:** A Posture Assessment Manager component that aggregates computing resource postures.